neatnik/omg.lol/info/Feedback & Help/faq.md

 ## How do I pay for this?

-We accept all major credit cards (and some minor ones too!), as well as Apple Pay and Google Pay, and for all of our EU friends, Bancontact, iDEAL, Przelewy24, giropay, EPS, SEPA, and Sofort.
+We accept all major credit cards (and some minor ones too!), as well as Apple Pay and Google Pay.
+For all of our EU friends, there’s also Bancontact, iDEAL, Przelewy24, giropay, EPS, SEPA, and Sofort.

-## What happened to the lifetime plans?

-We occasionally offer lifetime plans, but can’t offer them all the time.
-Keep an eye on our [Mastodon](https://social.lol/@omgdotlol) for notices about specials (including lifetime plans).

 ## I changed my mind and want a different address?
 Can you change it?